 Dentures, also referred to as false teeth, are dental appliances utilized to replace missing teeth.
 Partial dentures replace one or several teeth, while full dentures replace all teeth on the upper and/or lower jaw.

 Partial dentures can be removable or fixed.
-A removable appliance rests on a metal framework that attaches to your natural teeth adjacent to the gap.
-Fixed partial dentures involve the use of crowns or dental implants to hold artificial teeth in place.
+A removable appliance consists of a metal framework that uses clasps to attach to your natural teeth adjacent to the gap.
+Fixed partial dentures involve the use of dental implants to hold artificial teeth in place.

 Our team at Bearspaw Dental will help you choose the type of denture best suited to your needs and budget.

 The procedure for receiving dentures varies depending on whether you require partial or full dentures, as well as whether the appliances will be removable or fixed.